Rithesh101/Rithesh101/README.md

-- Hi, I’m @Rithesh101
+- Hi, I’m Rithesh Vanjari
 - I’m interested in Machine learning, Web development and problem solving
 - I’m currently learning data structures, algorithms, and AI technologies
 - I’m looking to collaborate on  projects involving machine learning or web development
-- How to reach me linkedin.com/in/rvlin/
 - Fun fact:  I’m fascinated by how AI is revolutionizing the automotive industry and can talk about cars for hours!

 <!---